- University of Wisconsin-Eau Claire

 You’ll have research experiences that prepare you for your career while working closely with expert faculty.
 And UW-Eau Claire is one the best places to conduct research — you get to use advanced equipment and study fascinating places on and off campus.
 The research opportunities the department of geography and anthropology offer are usually only available to graduate students at other universities.
-You’ll study things like bikeable cities, the Chippewa River, gentrification trends or hypoxic zones in the Mississippi River delta.
-Unique experiences like these create knowledge and memories that last a lifetime.
+You’ll study things like the Chippewa River, gentrification trends or hypoxic zones in the Mississippi River delta.
+Unique experiences like these create highly marketable skills.

 The world is a geographer’s classroom!
 You can study beautiful natural landmarks right around Eau Claire like the Chippewa River — or on travels to places like Hawaii or France.
 You’ll research these landmarks using the latest equipment like unmanned aerial systems (UAS), global positioning system (GPS) and ground penetrating radar (GPR).
-Studying these places is a blast, whether by hiking, paddling a canoe or even boating.
 After seeing the sites and gathering data you’ll take your findings back to one of the department’s state-of-the-art curricular or research labs equipped with the top-notch hardware and industry standard software.
-All of these facilities and equipment come together to provide you geographical insight found nowhere else.
+All of these facilities and equipment come together to provide you unique spatial insight found nowhere else.

 As a Blugold, you will have the opportunity to take introductory level classes to help you discover which specific direction you want to pursue, Geographic Information Systems (GIS) or Remoting Sensing.
 Once you have decided, you will learn from professors who are industry leaders.